Skip to content

 What is the Court of Protection?

 The Court of Protection was created by the Mental Capacity Act 2005.
-The Court has responsibility for making decisions regarding the property, financial affairs and personal welfare of people who cannot make these decisions for themselves because they “lack mental capacity”.
-The individual who lacks capacity may be referred to as “P” (the patient) or “D” (the donor) or the “adult at risk” because their lack of capacity puts them at risk of abuse, whether physical, emotional or financial.
+The Court makes decisions regarding the property, financial affairs and personal welfare of people who cannot make these decisions for themselves because they “lack mental capacity”.
+The individual who lacks capacity may be referred to as “P” (the protected person) or “D” (the donor) or the “adult at risk” because their lack of capacity puts them at risk of abuse, whether physical, emotional or financial.

 It may be useful to refer to our list of Abbreviations Used in Community Care Law and Abbreviations Used in SEN and Disability Law.